itsabu44/2021149_w19161997_Abdul_Rahman_Final_Year_Project/README.md

 ## Dataset

-The full dataset is not included in this repository due to file size limitations.
-The dataset used in this project is the Kaggle Grocery Sales Database and can be downloaded from the link below:
+The full dataset and the power bi file is not included in this repository due to file size limitations.
+The dataset used in this project is the Kaggle Grocery Sales Database and power bi file can be downloaded from the link below:

 📁 **Google Drive Dataset Link:** [Click Here to Download Dataset](https://drive.google.com/drive/folders/160N9aRHFl056gvkfHhppmQmN2uYXNFIS?usp=sharing)